-The operating system picks and begins to execute one of the job in the memory.
+The operating system picks and begins to execute one of the jobs in the memory.

-Multiprogramming operating system monitors the state of all active programs and system resources using memory management programs to ensures that the CPU is never idle unless there are no jobs
+Multiprogramming operating systems monitor the state of all active programs and system resources using memory management programs to ensures that the CPU is never idle, unless there are no jobs to process.

-Interactivity refers that a User is capable to interact with computer system.
-Operating system does the following activities related to interactivity.
+Interactivity refers to the ability of users to interact with a computer system.
+An Operating system does the following activities related to interactivity −

-OS provides user an interface to interact with system.
+- Provides the user an interface to interact with the system.

-OS Response time needs to be short since the user submits and waits for the result.
+The response time of the OS needs to be short, since the user submits and waits for the result.

 Real Time System

-Real time systems represents are usually dedicated, embedded systems.
-Operating system does the following activities related to real time system activity.
+Real-time systems are usually dedicated, embedded systems.
+An operating system does the following activities related to real-time system activity.

-Distributed environment refers to multiple independent CPUs or processors in a computer system.
-Operating system does the following activities related to distributed environment.
+A distributed environment refers to multiple independent CPUs or processors in a computer system.
+An operating system does the following activities related to distributed environment −

-OS Distributes computation logics among several physical processors.
+The OS distributes computation logics among several physical processors.